Charles John Prescott

-Charles John Prescott (9 June 1857 – 12 June 1946) was an English born Australian army chaplain, Methodist minister and headmaster.
+Charles John Prescott (9 June 1857 – 12 June 1946) was an English–born Australian Methodist minister, headmaster and army chaplain.

 Early life

 Prescott was born in Bridport, Dorset, the eldest child of a Wesleyan clergyman.
-Educated at Kingswood School, Bath, he attended Worcester College, Oxford and graduated BA in 1880 and MA in 1893.
+Educated at Kingswood School, Bath, Somerset, he attended Worcester College, Oxford and graduated BA in 1880 and MA in 1893.
 He began theological studies in Birmingham but on his marriage in 1882 migrated to Sydney to improve his wife's health.